 What makes the bar so popular is the location: It sits on a cliff, outside the wall.
 You will probably have to use GPS to find it.
 Stroll the old town and then go through a little door/hole (it is outside the city walls, so there is no entry fee or anything like that).
 Now, you have the ocean in front of you, plus a few seats to have a drink (and cliffs where many people sit and enjoy their drinks and the view).

 There are several bars like this, but this is the most popular one – especially if you want to watch the sunset (in that case, come a bit easier to be sure to get a spot, as it gets busy for sunset).

 Srd Hill / Mountain

-Last, but not least: I am all about the views when I travel.
+Last, but not least for the first day: I am all about the views when I travel.
 So, of course, if you ask me about what to do in Dubrovnik, I will tell you to add a trip to Srd Mountain to your Dubrovnik itinerary and end your first or second day in Dubrovnik here.

 It stands at 413 meters high and the views are incredible – the red roofs, the ocean, Lokrum Island.
 Even Elaphite Island is kind of a million-dollar view.
 There is also a panorama restaurant where you can have a drink or dine (you also get the views for free if you don’t sit at the restaurant), and there is a museum next to the restaurant where you can find out more about the war in the 1990´s, as well as information on the Dubrovnik Republic.